OUR CURRENT STUDENTS

 Afnan expresses her gratitude to Allah and to all those who have helped her and stood by her in her scientific career so far.
 She also tells us how she draws strength and inspiration from her brother Yazan, and of her hope that he will be released from prison.

 The photo here shows Afnan with her parents, aunt, sister and two of her brothers.
-The poster her brother is holding show photos of their eldest brother Yazan, currently in prison.
+The poster her brother is holding shows photos of their eldest brother Yazan, currently in prison.

 Ameen abu Hijleh – graduated in 2019 in Mechanical Engineering